Have you ever felt like clearing the decks?

 I realise that might sound like a cop out but really it’s not.
 I say this because everyone is different and because I’m not the kind of person who’s going to tell you to go get back into nature (although I personally love it) or go exercise (also great for clearing energy) or to try a new creative practice (which can also be refreshing) when it’s just not going to work for everyone.
 We’re all different and we all need different things on different days and times.
 But – those things I mentioned can help – just use them as tools, options you have to try if you are in a funk, or overwhelmed a little with all the noise.

-Honestly I would suggest meditation as your first point of call and if you fancy it you can find my easy breathwork meditation on my resources page on the website or linked here.
+I suggest meditation as your first point of call and if you fancy it you can find my easy breathwork meditation on my resources page on the website or linked here.
 It’s a whopping 7 minutes long and really just an entry into a meditational practice, it’s also guided so if you’re new to meditation then it’s nice and easy to follow yet still incredibly effective.

 So, that’s guide to side stepping the noise that can consume us sometimes.
 If you fancy getting to know yourself more, figuring out what works for your mind, body, energy and life then again pop on over to my resources page where you can find two other playbooks that will help you cultivate your creativity and your well-being – it’s right here.